mxagar/face_generator_gan/README.md

 The project is implemented with [Pytorch](https://pytorch.org/) and it uses materials from the [Udacity Computer Vision Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891), which can be obtained in their original (non-implemented) form in [project-face-generation](https://github.com/mxagar/deep-learning-v2-pytorch/tree/master/project-face-generation).

-Regarding the *current* results, I would say they look like faces :sweat_smile:
+Regarding the *current* results, I would say that they look like faces :sweat_smile:

 <p align="center">
   <img src="./assets/face_outputs_epoch_50.jpg" alt="Some generated samples in the epoch 50.">